 I began my quest by reading every book I could find on hamburgers.
 I learned that most of the best burger cooks use chuck steaks which they grind fresh daily and which, untrimmed, is about 20 to 30% fat.

-So I started by getting a meat grinding attachment for my Kitchen Aid stand mixer.
+I started by getting a meat grinding attachment for my stand mixer.
+I knew I didn't want to grind all my own burgers, but if I was going to capture this beast, I had to start with high quality meat, fresh, and find the right blends.
 Grinding my own meat was easy and it allowed me to get the coarse texture I wanted.
 I did not want meat ground so fine that it was a pulpy slurry.
 I wanted a little chew, toothpack in the slang of the food scientists, not as much chew as steak, but some resistance.
 I wanted the meat to have enough integrity that it could hold in moisture and give it up only when masticated.

 I knew that the flavor of all the great burgers in my life were beefy like a great ribeye, but like prime graded beef, an important component of the flavor was fat getting right to the edge of burnt, but not actually burnt.
 My work with steaks had taught me that there is a critical point in the cooking process where beef tallow goes from just being flavorful to awesome and then in a minute or so it goes to burned.
 So I knew that high heat and high fat were keys to success.

 I remembered that the very best big buxom burgers of my life were all in restaurants and they were broiled under a gas flame at blazing hot temperatures.
+Flattops are great for skinny diner burgers, but it is hard to cook them all the way through properly on a flattop without a thick layer of overcooked meat.
 So I started in my kitchen by placing two large patties under my gas broiler.
-I got nice color on the exterior, but the center was almost raw, and the popping and sizzling of the fats and juices created enough smoke to move my wife to remind me that I'm supposed to be an outdoor cooking expert.
+I got nice color on the exterior, but the center was almost raw, and the popping and sizzling of the fats and juices created enough smoke to move my wife to remind me that I'm supposed to be an outdoor cook.
 When I took their temp, they were way underdone, so I left them under the broiler until they were black and the smoke alarms were complaining as loudly as my wife.
 I had to toss the patties in the microwave to make them edible.
 My wife still reminds me of that night whenever I start to talk like I know how to cook.

 So after I cleaned the oven, I got out my el cheapo hibachi, loaded a chimney with charcoal, and set the grates about 1" above the glowing coals.
 I measured the temp at grate level at about 750°F. That's steakhouse hot.
 I reasoned that cooking on an open grill would allow me to superheat one side while the other side remained cool so that the heat would not travel deep inside so rapidly.
 I flipped them frequently as recommended by food scientist Harold McGee, simulating a rotisserie, allowing one side to get hot while the other cooled and the juices migrating back and forth.

-Well, the exterior was done fast enough, but, as you can see at right, muddy brown goop drooled out.
+Well, the exterior was done fast enough, but, as you can see, muddy brown goop drooled out.
 When it hit the coals it created a lot of flavorful smoke and flareups, but by the time the center of the burger hit my favorite temp I was left with a shrunken hockey puck with a blackened exterior, that ranged from brown below the skin to my favorite color only in a thin band in the center.
 Worse, they had lost about 25% of their weight.
-This method might work for skinny Diner Burgers, but not for fatties.
+This method might work for skinny diner burgers, but not for fatties.

 So I decided I would slow the cooking of the center by putting the freshly ground patties in the freezer for about 15 minutes before cooking.
 That just chilled the exterior leaving the center warmer than the outer layer.
 I thought about leaving them in longer, but that would just freeze the meat on the outside, and freezing water expands while the sharp edges of the ice break open cell walls encouraging more juice loss.
 Hmmmmmm.